base-org/webauthn-sol/README.md

 > [!IMPORTANT]
-> This code in this repository is still under audit and is not yet recommended for production use.
+> The code in this repository and its dependencies are still under audit.
+It is not yet recommended for production use.

-This library is intended to be used to verify WebAuthn authentication assertions onchain.
+## Solidity WebAuthn Authentication Assertion Verifier

+Webauthn-sol is a Solidity library for verifying WebAuthn authentication assertions.
 It builds on [Daimo's work](https://github.com/daimo-eth/p256-verifier/blob/master/src/WebAuthn.sol).

-This library is optimized for Ethereum L2's but will work on all EVMs.
-It attempts signature verification using the [RIP-7212 precompile](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md).
-If this fails, it falls back to using [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_ecdsa.sol#L40).
+This library is optimized for Ethereum layer 2 rollup chains but will work on all EVM chains.
+Signature verification always attempts to use the [RIP-7212 precompile](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) and, if this fails, falls back to using [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_ecdsa.sol#L40).

 As L1 calldata is the main cost driver of L2 transactions, this library is designed to minimize calldata.
 Rather than requiring the full clientDataJSON to be passed, we use a template to verify against what a well formed response *should* be, leveraging the [serialization specification](https://www.w3.org/TR/webauthn/#clientdatajson-serialization).

-Code excerpts below
+Code excerpts

 ```solidity
 struct WebAuthnAuth {